 “COVID has really put an awful lot of pressure on the families out there.
 Caring for a child is very, very difficult, caring for a child with a disability is ten times that and more.

 “We urgently need carers now to fill those roles to help those families.
-People shouldn’t be daunted by the process it takes to become a Short Breaks carer as we have people from all walks of life who become carers, whether that be for a few hours, a couple of days or overnight stays.
+People shouldn’t be daunted by the process it takes to become a Short Breaks carer as we have people from all walks of life who become carers.
 It is really what suits you and your lifestyle and also what suits the family that you are trying to help.”

 If you can provide a short break for a child with a disability get in touch with our team today – 02837 564340 or email firstname.lastname@example.org for more information.